Efimish/rust-webserver/scripts/README.md

-Here we have some scripts\
+Here we have some scripts.
+They can help you to do things easier.\
-they can help you to do things easier\
+Some of them read `.env` file, don't forger to set it up first

-some of them read `.env` file, don't forger to set it up first\
+- `copy-env` copies the content of `.env.example` to `.env`

-- run `copy-env` to copy the content of `.env.example` to `.env`
+- `download-regexes` downloads or updates `regexes.yaml`

-- run `download-regexes` to download or update `regexes.yaml` that is needed for user agent parser.
+that is needed for user agent parser

-- run `nginx-start` to create nginx configuration file using template and run nginx with it
+- `nginx-start` creates nginx configuration file using template and runs nginx with it

-- run `nginx-stop` to stop nginx
+- `nginx-stop` stops nginx

-- run `certificates-test` and then `certificates-get` to test if you can and then get SSL certificates using `Certbot`.
-You will need nginx running first.
+- `certificates-test` and `certificates-get` tests if you can and gets SSL certificates using `Certbot`.
+They require running nginx

-- run `certificates-renew` when your certificates expire (that happens every 3 months)
+- `certificates-renew` refreshes your certificates (that happens every 3 months)

-read scripts to understand them better, they have comments inside
+Read scripts to understand them better, they have comments inside